What Is Agile Marketing?

 The 72-Hour Quick Start: Before You Transform Everything

 You don't need six months of planning to start seeing agile benefits.
-While Sarah was waiting for budget approval for her full marketing team transformation, she tested three changes with her existing team.
+While Sarah was waiting for budget approval for her full marketing team transformation, she tested three changes.
 Within 72 hours, she'd already eliminated two bottlenecks that plagued them for months.

 Here's what you can implement by Thursday: